 Proficiency examination (or credit by examination) in PE courses are given to enable students who are already skillful in one or more sports to acquire advanced units in PE.
 Any student who passes the PEPE shall be given credit for one or more PE courses.
+The examination is given before the start of every semester.

 A student who is graduating at the end of a given semester but who failed to enroll in a required PE course may take a special proficiency examination upon presentation of a certificate of candidacy for graduation from his College Secretary.
-The fee for the special PEPE is double the regular PEPE fee.
+The student pays a fee for the special PEPE.